 - Payroll Production Controller with the world's leading Payroll Outsourcing organisation based in Spain

-- HR Adviser with Earnest and Young Consultancy based in Turkey
+- HR Adviser with Ernst and Young Consultancy based in Turkey

 - HR Adviser at Jaguar / Landrover based in the UK.